davidmoten/timesheet/README.md

 Features are:

-* Very concise time entry.
+* Very concise time entry
+* Fast to use
-* Creates printable report on specified time range with signature blocks for yourself and supervisor.
+* Creates printable report on specified time range with signature blocks for yourself and supervisor
 * Enter your daily work periods using the numeric keypad as fast as you can type!
 * Asynchronous non-blocking ui